-But, most of your beneficiaries will be subject to a new 10-year rule.
-In other words, most beneficiaries don't have to take any distributions on an annual basis.
-However, they must take everything out by the end of the year including the 10th anniversary of your death.
+But, most of your beneficiaries will be subject to a new 10-year rule and if you died after your RBD, they will need to continue taking distributions from the inherited IRA.
+Additionally, they must take everything out by the end of the year including the 10th anniversary of your death.
 Let's say you die in July 2023 and name your daughter as beneficiary of your IRA.
 Your daughter is age 42 at your death.
-We don't need to even look at the IRS table to determine the RMD.
-Your daughter won't have to take an annual RMD.
-However, she'll need to take everything out of the IRA she inherited from you by December 31, 2033, the end of the 10th year.
+If you died after your RBD, then we look at the IRS table to determine the RMD.
+Regardless of the annual RMDs, she'll need to take everything out of the IRA she inherited from you by December 31, 2033, the end of the 10th year.
 This substantially shortens the distribution period for most beneficiaries.
 This also applies when a trust is the beneficiary of the IRA, except if the trust meets certain additional requirements and the beneficiary of the trust is "eligible" as outlined below.